 Went to Le Butch (gay bar) and spent 7 Euros for a half carafe of wine.
 Happily sipped wine and watched people.
 Chatted with a nice gay couple from the UK.

-Moral of these stories of my social failures – as a natural introvert, I need to just live my life and meet people in more authentic situations.
-It seems the forced socializing doesn’t work for me.
+Moral of these stories of my social failures – as a natural introvert, I need to just live my life in Nice and meet people in more authentic situations.
+It seems the forced socializing and awkward small talk don’t work for me.
+(If you haven’t read Susan Cain’s “Quiet – The Power of Introverts in a World That Can’t Stop Talking” I highly recommend it!
+It explains a lot!)

 Creating a new routine living in Nice